gengjia0214/Python-Genetic-Algorithm-ECO-Feature-Selection/README.md

 - implement MIRA to regularize the perceptron.
 - implement more intepretable weak classifier: logistic regression, which will be compatible for SAMME.R boosting algorithm
 - implement a stronger classifier as weak classifier: SVM
+- implement the hierarchical classification strategy: A* or not? -> A or not? -> a or not?

 ## Introduction